obonaventure/cnp3/book/network/network.rst

   - 2001:0DB8::CD30:0:0:0:0/60
   - 2001:0DB8:0:CD30::/60

-.. index:: Provider Independant address
+.. index:: Provider Independent address
 .. index:: Provider Aggregatable address

 There are in practice several types of IPv6 unicast address.
 Most of the `IPv6 unicast addresses <http://www.iana.org/assignments/ipv6-address-space/ipv6-address-space.xhtml>`_ are allocated in blocks under the responsibilities of IANA_ The current IPv6 allocations are part of the `2000::/3` address block.
-Regional Internet Registries (RIR) such as RIPE_ in Europe,  ARIN_ in North-America or AfriNIC in Africa have each received a `block of IPv6 addresses <http://www.iana.org/assignments/ipv6-unicast-address-assignments/ipv6-unicast-address-assignments.xhtml>`_ that they suballocate to Internet Service Providers in their region.
-The ISPs then suballocate addresses to their customers.
+Regional Internet Registries (RIR) such as RIPE_ in Europe,  ARIN_ in North-America or AfriNIC in Africa have each received a `block of IPv6 addresses <http://www.iana.org/assignments/ipv6-unicast-address-assignments/ipv6-unicast-address-assignments.xhtml>`_ that they sub-allocate to Internet Service Providers in their region.
+The ISPs then sub-allocate addresses to their customers.

 When considering the allocation of IPv6 addresses, two types of address allocations are often distinguished.
-The RIRs allocate `provider-independant (PI)` addresses.
+The RIRs allocate `provider-independent (PI)` addresses.
 PI addresses are usually allocated to Internet Service Providers and large companies that are connected to at least two different ISPs [CSP2009]_.
 Once a PI address block has been allocated to a company, this company can use its address block with the provider of its choice and change of provider at will.
 Internet Service Providers allocate `provider-aggregatable (PA)` address blocks from their own PI address block to their customers.
 A company that is connected to only one ISP can only use PA addresses.
 The drawback of PA addresses is that when a company using a PA address block changes of provider, it needs to change all the addresses that it uses.
 This can be a nightmare from an operational viewpoint and many companies are lobbying to obtain `PI` address blocks even if they are small and connected to a single provider.
 The typical size of the IPv6 address blocks are :

  - /32 for an Internet Service Provider
  - /48 for a single company